 - Routine samples originating from within King's College Hospital (KCH) should either be sent via main pathology reception or brought directly to the Liver Unit laboratories. - KCH samples should be requested via the EPR system.
-Tests can be found under Liver Laboratories orders or they can be searched for using the test name or by keywords. - For external referrals or if EPR is unavailable request forms can be downloaded from the laboratory.
-External laboratory 'sendaway' referral forms are accepted. - All samples from outside King's College NHS Trust must be accompanied by a written acceptance of the charges for testing and a clear indication of the person and/or department to whom the invoice should be sent.
+Tests can be found under Liver Laboratories orders or they can be searched for using the test name or by keywords. - For external referrals or if EPR is unavailable request forms can be downloaded from the gastrohepatology page of GLH website (gastrohepatology-South East Genomics) or requested directly from the laboratory. - All samples from outside King's College NHS Trust must be accompanied by a written acceptance of the charges for testing and a clear indication of the person and/or department to whom the invoice should be sent.